ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 };
 </pre>

-Here he older save will be restored, and old variants of MyStruct will also be loaded.
-They will contain all the removed variables, but you no longer will be able to access them in script because they are no longer declared so script is not aware they exist.
+in this case the older save will be restored, and the old variants of MyStruct will also be loaded.
+They will contain all the removed variables, but you no longer will be able to access them in script because they are no longer declared so the script is not aware of their existence.

 Finally, there's another potential problem.
 Let's look at this variant:
 <pre>